-If you’re considering a day trip to a location well outside of the city centre, you may want to consider using the Dutch National Rail Company (Nederlandse Spoorwegen).
+If you’re considering a day trip to a location well outside of the city center, you may want to consider using the Dutch National Rail Company (Nederlandse Spoorwegen).

 The main train station is Amsterdam Central, which is located just North of the city centre and serviced by GVB’s trams, buses, ferries and the metro.

-The Dutch National Rail is a great way to get from Schiphol Airport to the city or other locations just outside of Amsterdam.
+The Dutch National Rail is a great way to get from Amsterdam Airport Schiphol to the city or other locations just outside of Amsterdam.
 These trains also service sites such as the Bijlmer-ArenA!

 Unfortunately, since this service is not owned by GVB, you cannot use a GVB ticket for admission to the rail network.
 You will need to purchase a separate ticket.

-As with most metropolitan areas, Amsterdam’s public bus system is probably the most extensive service offered by GVB with a total of 35 bus lines taking passengers from the city centre to the suburbs.
+As with most metropolitan areas, Amsterdam’s public transport system is probably the most extensive service offered by GVB with a total of 35 bus lines taking passengers to bus stops all over the city centre and the suburbs.

 Among their more notable lines is the 397, which runs from Schiphol airport to the center of Amsterdam and departs every 15 minutes.

-In addition to daily service throughout the city, there are also 10-night buses which run after dark from Central Station to a variety of locations such as Sloterdijk, IJburg, Nieuwendam, Bijlmer-ArenA and more.
+In addition to daily service throughout the city, there are also 10 GVB night buses which run after dark from Central Station to a variety of locations such as Sloterdijk, IJburg, Nieuwendam, Bijlmer-ArenA and more.

 For more information about how to navigate the bus network, please check the GVB bus routes and schedules map.

 There are also Connexxion buses that offer transportation to and from the airport.
 Connexxion buses require a 1 ½ hour ticket or better.

 Alternatively, if you want to visit locations such as Volendam, Marken and Monnickendam, you should take an EBS bus.
 A 1 ½ hour or a regional travel ticket is required for this service.